Mary62442/mary-markov/readme.md

 The viterbiAlgorithm() function returns an object with the following properties:

-* states : the array of the hidden state sequence found
+* stateSequence : the array of the hidden state sequence found through the backtracking step.

-* prob : the resulting highest probability of the states sequence
+* trellisSequence : an array of the trellis values at each time t of the hidden states.

-* statesTrellis : an array of the trellis values of each state of the sequence.
+* terminationProbability : is the probability of the entire state sequence up to point T + 1 having been produced given the observation and the HMM’s parameters.

 So,

-    console.log(viterbiResult.states) //[ 'AT-rich', 'AT-rich', 'AT-rich', 'CG-rich', 'CG-rich', 'CG-rich', ... ]
+    console.log(viterbiResult.stateSequence) //[ 'AT-rich', 'AT-rich', 'CG-rich', 'CG-rich', 'CG-rich', ... ]

 ### Hidden Markov Model: Baum-Welch Algorithm (Problem 3: Learning)